jgmenu/jgmenu/README.md

 Introduction
 ------------

+Jgmenu is a simple X11 menu application.

-Jgmenu is written with the following aims:
+It is written with the following (original) aims:

   - Be a stand-alone, simple and contemporary-looking menu
   - Be hackable with a clean, small code base